Feed the Future Innovation Lab for Food Safety (FSIL)

-The Feed the Future Innovation Lab for Food Safety (FSIL) is working to address COVID-19 related food safety and food security challenges in six target countries (Bangladesh, Cambodia, Kenya, Nepal, Senegal, and the United Republic of Tanzania).
+The Feed the Future Innovation Lab for Food Safety (FSIL) is working to address COVID-19 related food safety and food security challenges in five target countries (Bangladesh, Cambodia, Kenya, Nepal, and Senegal).
 There is no evidence that COVID-19 is transmitted through food or food packaging, but the food industry must implement technical, organizational and personnel measures to manage risks associated with COVID-19.
 It is particularly important to reduce person-to-person transmission in all parts of the food system (e.g., farming, harvest, slaughter, processing) thereby reducing disruptions in the supply chain, preventing shutdowns of processing facilities and sustaining a safe food supply.

 Although this project ended in June 2021, many of the resources developed can still be accessed from the country-specific web pages.
 Here are some of the accomplishments we achieved during the scope of the project.
 We built an international community of COVID-19 subject matter experts to support the food industry.
 We will mentor a team of in-country subject matter experts and support them with coordinating Food Industry Virtual Office Hours within their own countries.
 In addition, we worked with this international food systems COVID-19 subject matter expert community to customize and translate relevant resources to assist the food industry during the COVID-19 pandemic.

 International Food Systems COVID-19 Community